Andrew-S-Rosen/xtb_ase/docs/user_guide/parameters.md

 ## Detailed Input

 For more complex inputs, xTB supports a [detailed input](https://xtb-docs.readthedocs.io/en/latest/xcontrol.html) format called [`xcontrol`](https://github.com/grimme-lab/xtb/blob/main/man/xcontrol.7.adoc).
 This is also supported by the `xtb_ase` calculator, but instead of passing the arguments as an adjustment to the executable call in the `XTBProfile`, we modify the parameters of the `XTB` calculator instance.

-The same example as above can be run via the detailed input as follows:
+If desired, both an `XTBProfile` and `XTB` parameters can be supplied.

 ```python
 from ase.build import molecule